Rule 5122-40-06 | Medication assisted treatment administration.

 (6) Memorial day

-(P) The opioid treatment program shall have written procedures for take-home medication assisted treatment doses that include:
+(P) The opioid treatment program shall have written procedures for take-home medication doses that include:

-(1) Statement that the opioid treatment program decisions on dispensing take-home doses of medication shall be determined by the medical director or other authorized program physician;
+(1) Statement that the opioid treatment program decisions on dispensing take-home doses of medication shall be determined by the medical director or other authorized program prescriber;

-(3) Requirement that take-home doses of medication shall be given only to a patient, who, in the opinion of the medical director or other authorized program physician, is responsible in handling medication;
+(3) Requirement that take-home doses of medication shall be given only to a patient, who, in the opinion of the medical director or other authorized prescriber, is responsible in handling medication;

-(4) Except during program closure on Sundays and federal holidays listed in paragraph (N) of this rule, a statement that before a medical director or other authorized program physician authorizes take-home doses of medications used for medication assisted treatment, the medical director or other authorized program physician shall record the rationale for this decision in the patient's clinical record and consider, at a minimum, the following criteria:
+(4) Except during program closure on Sundays and federal holidays listed in paragraph (O) of this rule, a statement that before a medical director or other authorized prescriber authorizes take-home doses of medications, the medical director or other authorized prescriber shall record the individualized rationale for this decision in the patient's clinical record and consider, at a minimum, the following criteria:

 (a) Absence of recent abuse of opioid or other drugs and alcohol;